Kingdom of Ireland: Parliament

+Army

+The Kingdom maintained a standing force, the Irish Army (1661–1801); it was for much of its existence the largest force available to the British Crown, being substantially larger than the English Army and Scots Army.

+The modern Irish Army does not trace its lineage to the army of the Kingdom of Ireland.

 Church of Ireland

 When Henry VIII was excommunicated by the Catholic Church in 1538, all but two of the bishops in the island of Ireland followed the doctrine of the Church of England, although almost no clergy or laity did so.
 Having paid their Annates to the Papacy, the bishops had no reason to step down, and in the 1530s nobody knew how long the reformation would last.
 Unlike Henry VIII, this hierarchy was not excommunicated by the Papacy.
 They retained control of what became the State Church of the new Kingdom in 1542.
 As the established church, it retained possession of most Church property (including a great repository of religious architecture and other items, though some were later destroyed).
 In 1553, Irish Catholics were heartened by the coronation of Queen Mary I. In 1555, she persuaded the Pope to recognise the Kingdom in the papal bull "Ilius".

-In 1558, a Protestant — Elizabeth I — ascended the throne.
+In 1558, a Protestant – Elizabeth I – ascended the throne.
 With the exception of James II of England, all the following monarchs adhered to Anglicanism.
 Contrary to the official plan, the substantial majority of the population remained strongly Roman Catholic, despite the political and economic advantages of membership of the state church.
 Despite its numerical minority, however, the Church of Ireland remained the official state church until it was disestablished on 1 January 1871 by the Liberal government under William Ewart Gladstone.